innovationgarage/ElCheapoAIS-nmea/README.md

 * AIS downsampling
   * Lowest of a total of 100 messages / sec or 10 messages / sec / mmsi.

+# Production documentation
-# Generating a USB software image
+## Generating a USB software image

 * Download the latest Armbian image and write it to a USB memory using dd.
 * Boot an OrangePi using this USB with the serial port connected to a PC.